astronomer/airflow-guides/guides/get-started-airflow-2.md

 ### Prerequisites

-To install the Astronomer CLI, make sure you have [Docker](https://www.docker.com/) (v18.09 or higher).
+To use the Astronomer CLI, make sure you have [Docker](https://www.docker.com/) (v18.09 or higher) installed and running on your machine.

 ### Install the CLI via cURL